Sportpark Ronhof Thomas Sommer: South End

 The new Südkurve (or south end) was also built after the promotion in 2012 in place of the old Südtribüne.
 In the process, the new stand was completely covered and provided with its own floodlights, since the roof restricts the light field of the floodlights.
 In front of blocks, A and B is a raised and covered platform with a ramp for wheelchair users.
 The only built-up curve in the stadium is occupied by the "Der Lohner" standing stand, which is named after the late former club president Edgar Burkart, known as Lohner.
 Behind the goal, there is a seating grandstand, which is built somewhat lower in the area of the scoreboard.
-Adjacent to this is the guest block, whose standing-room area has been carried over without change from the times before promotion.
+Adjacent to this is the away section, whose standing-room area has been carried over without change from the times before promotion.
 In total, the south stand can accommodate around 8,300 people.
+However, due to the new main stand being built approx. 5 meters closer to the pitch than before, the capacity of the south stand is restricted to about 6,700 people, as the sectors A and B as well as a part of the standing sector have no line of sight to the northern half of the pitch and are closed.

 Corners

 The corners of the stadium, with the exception of the southern corner on the side of the main stand, are currently not covered with stands.
 While there are two large advertising boards and the floodlight masts on the side of the back straight, there is a view from the entrance area of the North Stand between the North and Main Stands on the northern side of the Main Stand.
 There is also a floodlight mast here.
 There is also a passageway between the main stand and the south curve, so that it is theoretically possible to see a few square meters of the pitch from the street without a ticket.
-In total, there are 8,500 seats, slightly more seats than standing room (8,126).
-All seats are covered.